STRYCHNOS MELINONIANA - DEVIL'S DOER.

 Also: Melinonine G (flavopereirine), B, E, F, J, K, L, M.

-The alkaloids act as adrenergic blocking agents, dilates blood vessels of the skin and mucous membranes and thereby lowering blood pressure.
+The alkaloids act as adrenergic blocking agents, dilates blood vessels of the skin and mucous membranes and thereby lowering

-The phytochemicals block or stimulate the release of adrenaline at nerve endings at different parts of the body.
+The present phytochemicals block or stimulate the release of adrenaline at nerve endings at different parts of the body.

 Researchers think that this action changes blood flow or the transmission of nerve impulses to genital tissues.

-Suriname's traditional medicine A solution in water is used for the general potency while a tincture (alcohol solution) is used as a very powerful aphrodisiac.
+A solution in water is used for the general potency while a tincture (alcohol solution) is used

-Visit our APPLICATION & DOSAGE -, CHOLESTEROL -, DIABETES - , HYPERTENSION - and TINCTURE pages.
+Visit our APPLICATION & DOSAGE -,

-Hardiness USDA zone 10 - 11.
+USDA zone 10 - 11.

 |